This is a synchronous online course. Our class will meet through the Zoom online conference system.

 You are encouraged to submit assignments on the requested deadline but you may submit it up to 48h after the deadline (weekends and holidays counting in total as one 24h period).
 If you need extra time beyond this grace period, it is required that you contact the instructor and discuss a plan for completing the assignment.
 We will work together to make sure that plan is a reasonable and effective so that it supports both your learning and your health.

-The Wellesley College honor code applies to CS320.
 This course emphasizes collaboration, as working effectively within teams is an important part of the innovation culture.
 Working with a team provides you with opportunities to develop and improve interpersonal, communication, leadership, and follower-ship skills.
-Group assignments and team project are also important for learning integrative skills through the development of a novel user interface.

 I strongly encourage you to get to know all of your classmates and to collaborate extensively with them.
 Because of the interdisciplinary nature of this course, you may be strong in some areas but weak in others.
 Please share your strengths, and feel free to ask others for help.